Buitenplaats Slangevegt

 Planning Your Visit

 Breukelen sits on the A2 corridor between Amsterdam and Utrecht, making it accessible by car from both cities in under 40 minutes under normal conditions.
 The address at Straatweg 40 places the restaurant directly on the riverside road that runs through the estate zone.
-No online booking information is currently listed in the public record, so contacting the restaurant directly is the practical first step.
+Reservations are essential.
 Given the combination of Michelin recognition and a terrace that draws summer visitors from two major cities, advance booking for weekend evenings and warm-weather lunch slots is a reasonable precaution.

 Comparable Spots, Quickly